Uttoxeter: Television

 Uttoxeter lies within the BBC West Midlands and ITV Central both broadcast from the Sutton Coldfield transmitting station.
 It is also possible to receive BBC East Midlands from the Waltham transmitting station in Leicestershire.

 Radio

-Uttoxeter's local BBC station is BBC Radio Derby, based in Derby.
-Other local BBC stations that can be received include BBC Radio Stoke and BBC Radio Leicester.

-Uttoxeter's commercial radio station is Imagine Radio, broadcasting on 101.8 FM locally.
-Other commercial stations that can be received include Gem, Capital Midlands and Signal 1.
+Local radio stations are BBC Radio Derby, Greatest Hits Radio Midlands, and Capital Midlands.

 Newspapers

 Uttoxeter's newspapers are the Uttoxeter Advertiser (online only, part of the Burton Mail group of local papers), the Uttoxeter Echo, and the community magazine the Shire Standard.

 Culture

 Uttoxeter Civic Society was re-established in 2004 to act as a civic watchdog and to protect and promote the history and heritage of Uttoxeter.

 Each year, Uttoxeter Lions run a beer festival in June, "Lark in the Park", at Bramshall Road Park on August bank holiday and on Bonfire and Fireworks Night in November, and an annual Christmas fair and market known as "Cracker Night".

 Uttoxeter Choral Society was founded in 1881, as one of the earliest in the United Kingdom.
 Its continuity is matched by few other societies.

-Uttoxeter is also the home of the Acoustic Festival of Britain.
+Uttoxeter was the home of the Acoustic Festival of Britain until it ended in 2019.